AnamariaJoo/Manual_testing_portofolio/Final Project/README.md

 - The number of unresolved bugs is insignificant or they have low priority
 - All resolved bugs have been re-tested and approved
 - Deadline was reached
-- Regression testing must be performed on the PIM Module

 ### 1.1.4 Test scope
-**Tests in scope:** All the feature of PIM module which were defined in software requirement specifications need to be tested: functional testing, GUI testing and API testing.
+**Tests in scope:** All the features of PIM module which were defined in software requirement specifications need to be tested: functional testing, compatibility testing, GUI testing and API testing.
-**Tests not in scope:** integration testing of the PIM module with other modules, stress testing, load testing, volum testing, compatibility testing, and security testing.
+**Tests not in scope:** integration testing of the PIM module with other modules, stress testing, load testing, volum testing and security testing.

 ### 1.1.5 Risks detected
 **Project risks:** lack of experience and resources of the QA team, unclear software requirement specifications, short deadline of Zephyr Squad trial, unavailability of the test environment.
-**Product risks:** the software may contains major defects that haven't been detected.
+**Product risks:**  the software may contains major defects that haven't been detected because of the relative inexperience of the QA team and the short deadline.

 ### 1.1.6 Evaluating entry criteria
-The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.
+The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.

 ### 1.2 Test Monitoring and Control
 Various periodic reports have been generated to reflect the current status of the testing process, so that action can be taken in case of major issues.